Question- What is a Pullip?

 Question- Ack my doll broke or I hate ___ type of body, can I rebody a pullip?

 Answer – As a part of Groove’s new MIO line doll bodies are now available to be purchased separately through retailers such as Pullipstyle.
-Pullips can also be rebodied with other types of bodies too.
-The popular choices for rebodying pullip are obitsu and volks, some people rebody all of their pullips for aesthetics/poseability others have all their dolls on their respective stock bodies, it’s a matter of personal taste.
+Pullips can also be rebodied with other types of bodies too, the most popular choices for rebodying pullip are obitsu and volks.
+Some people rebody all of their pullips for aesthetics/poseability others have all their dolls on their respective stock bodies, it’s a matter of personal taste.
 It is important to note that all not pullips have a skintone that can be easily matched, the Another series of dolls are just one example of dolls that are not an easy match.
 Obitsus can be bought from Junkyspot or HLJ, several other stores carry them as well they are available in a variety of colors and sizes (23 cm, 25 cm, 27cm).
 They are also available in two body types soft bust or hard bust, as well in a variety of bust sizes.
-27cm is the preferred size for rebodying a pullip but 25cm and 23cm can also be used and can be good to represent a younger character or variety in heights.
+27cm is the preferred size for rebodying a pullip but 25cm and 23cm can also be used and can be good to represent a younger character or if a variety in heights is desired.
 Volks are another popular choice, they are not as prevalent as obitsu they can be purchased through VolksUSA .
 They are also available in a variety of bust sizes.
 Requiemart has excellent tutorials on how to rebody dolls with either body type obitsu and volks.
 The newer Made to Move Barbies and Liv dolls are also popular choices for rebodying especially for darker/tan skinned Pullips.

 Question– What size wig do pullips use?
 Where can I buy wigs for pullip?

 Answer- Generally speaking pullips take size 8-9 but a few companies run a bit small in which case going up a size 9-10 is advised.
 Popular wig companies include CanCan and Jpopdolls.
 Somewhat luckily pullip has approximately the same size as Super Dollfie sized bjd and therefore bjd shops have wigs that will work for pullip Cotindoll, Formydoll, Kon’D, Leekeworld and Luts (as a note they tend to run a little on the smaller size so I use 9/10 for Pullip/Taeyang/Isul and 8/9 for Dal/Byul), Beachgirlnikitas sells really nice quality fur wigs for reasonable prices.
-One thing of note is that Denver Doll carries some wigs by the listed bjd companies, they are the same wigs but it may be a little cheaper to order through Denverdoll if they have it in stock because of the shipping (some of these companies are based overseas and shipping for a single wig can be fairly expensive but DD and FFD are both based in the US.
+One thing of note is that Denver Doll and FabricFriendsandDolls carry some wigs by the listed bjd companies, they are the same wigs but it may be a little cheaper to order through them if they have it in stock because of the shipping most bjd companies are based overseas and shipping for a single wig can be fairly expensive but DD and FFD are both based in the US.
 Pullipstyle has recently begun selling a selection of Luts wigs in Pullip friendly sizes in addition to wigs from the MIO/Make It Own line.